TDStrasser/Kookaberry-Reference-Guide/docs/source/shapes_lib.rst

-The Shapes Library (shapes_lib) Module provides some extended graphics for the Kookaberry display and for any display device using the :ref:'framebuf' functionality.
+The Shapes Library (shapes_lib) Module provides some extended graphics for the Kookaberry display and for any display device using the :ref:`framebuf` functionality.

 The display device *dev* is passed as the first argument, and display specific arguments are appended, eg. the colour.